Swansea City

 A fan’s guide – the club from early doors to today

-League Cup winners in 2013, Swansea City were relegated from the Premier League in 2018 after a string of poor managerial appointments.
-Now the Swans are struggling to go one better than former England youth coach Steve Cooper, who led the club to two consecutive, if unsuccessful, play-offs for a top-tier return in 2020 and 2021.
+A string of managers have failed to match the achievements of former England youth coach Steve Cooper, who led the club to two consecutive, if unsuccessful, play-offs for a top-tier return in 2020 and 2021.

-Yet major silverware, European competition, even second-flight football, would have been unthinkable in the early 2000s, when the club nearly went out of business – and out of the league.
+Yet all this, the League Cup win of 2013, subsequent European competition and Swansea.com Stadium, would have been unthinkable in the early 2000s, when the club nearly went out of business – and out of the league.

 Swansea have shown extremes of form before.
 The last and only other time they reached for the top, crashing and burning between 1981 and 1983, it was after a run from the Fourth to the First Division in four years.
 When Swansea fell, it was straight back down to the bottom.